dylansloann/Maze-Gen-Solver/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Info on if you want to give the software a shot.
+Info on if you want to give it a shot.

 ### Running/Installation